-The origin of horror movies is known to be, well, extremely gay.
+The origin of horror movies is known to be extremely gay.
 And we love them for it.
-LGBTQ fans of yore saw themselves in the strange but often flamboyant outsiders that dominate the silver screen, in the form of exotic vampires.
+LGBTQ fans of yore saw themselves as the strange but often flamboyant outsiders that dominate the silver screen in the form of exotic vampires.
 Modern LGBTQ+ viewers have embraced the likes of the Babadook, Pennywise, and even the video game series based on slasher flicks, Dead By Daylight.

 But what of zombie movies?
 Should we root for more LGBTQ+ representation in zombie movies?
-Why is that important and what would that change?
-Here, I will break down the reasons why queering the most “realistic” genre of horror would do us a great deal of good.
+Why is that important, and what would that change?
+Here, I will explain why queering the most “realistic” horror genre would do us a great deal of good.
 To accomplish this, I’ll look at some of the biggest names in the genre.
-I’ll also talk about Rebecca Solnit’s A Paradise Built In Hell and how unison and solidarity often come naturally to people in the face of calamity, which allows for temporary utopias to form.
+I’ll also talk about Rebecca Solnit‘s A Paradise Built In Hell and how unity and solidarity often come naturally to people in the face of calamity, allowing for temporary utopias to form.

-After all, zombie movies share a lot in common with disaster movies, another genre that tries to mirror the reality we live in as closely as possible.
+After all, zombie movies share much in common with disaster movies, another genre that tries to mirror our reality as closely as possible.